cloudflare/cloudflare-docs/content/workers/platform/web-assembly/rust.md

 ### Bundling (`worker-build`)

-To run the resulting WASM binary on Workers, `workers-rs` includes a build tool called [`worker-build`](https://github.com/cloudflare/workers-rs/tree/main/worker-build) which:
+To run the resulting Wasm binary on Workers, `workers-rs` includes a build tool called [`worker-build`](https://github.com/cloudflare/workers-rs/tree/main/worker-build) which:

 1. Creates a JavaScript entrypoint script that properly invokes the module using `wasm-bindgen`'s JavaScript API.
 2. Invokes `web-pack` to minify and bundle the JavaScript code.